-In 2001 Nathan Trice created the Recognizing Women Project.
-A project focused on bridging the gap between art and academia through research and collaborative initiatives amongst college/university women studies departments and the company’s artists.
-The projects objective is to create work that is both educational and artistically interpretative that aims to shed light and provoke thought on the social, psychological, economic, political, emotional and spiritual experiences of women.
-The process of The Recognizing Women Project usually spans an academic semester, allowing time for student research, suggestions and constructive criticism to play a significant role in the creative process.
+In 2001 Nathan Trice created the Recognizing Women Project to bridge the gap between art and academia through research and collaborative initiatives amongst college/university women studies departments and the company’s artists.
+The projects objective is to create work that is both educational and artistically focused on shedding light and provoke thought on the social, psychological, economic, political, emotional and spiritual experiences of women.
+The (RWP) process usually spans an academic semester allowing time for student research, suggestions and constructive criticism to play a significant role in the creative process.
 In the past, professors have allowed the project to become a component in their curricula, giving students academic credit and press recognition for their contributions.
-The Recognizing Women Project so far has facilitated collaborations between dancers and students within the women’s studies departments of Fordham University, Brooklyn College, Hollins University and Adelphi University.
-The collaborative aspect of this project has become an integral component in helping to produce work of high artistic merit that also possesses a strong educational foundation.
-It has noticeably increased interest in the arts among research students who seek to creatively contextualize their inquiries and perspectives surrounding women’s issues as a means to inspire dialogue and activism.
-In 2011, one of the works from the Recognizing Women Project repertory entitled One’s Trilogy, which investigates how socio-historical and family/ancestral constituents might play a role in mental disorder, was selected for presentation at the annual meeting of the International Society for Psychological and Social Approaches to Psychosis in San Francisco, CA and at the annual meeting of the Association of Psychoanalysis, Culture & Society at Rutgers University in New Jersey.
+The (RWP) has facilitated collaborations between dancers and students within the women’s studies departments of Fordham University, Brooklyn College, Hollins University and Adelphi University.
+The (RWP) collaborations has become an integral component to producing work of high artistic merit with a strong educational foundation.
+It has noticeably increased interest in the arts among research students who seek to creatively contextualize their inquiries and perspectives surrounding women’s experiences as a means to inspire dialogue and activism.
+In 2011, one of the works from the (RWP) repertory entitled One’s Trilogy, which investigates how socio-historical and family/ancestral experience might play a role in mental disorder, was selected for presentation at the annual meeting of the International Society for Psychological and Social Approaches to Psychosis in San Francisco, CA and at the annual meeting of the Association of Psychoanalysis, Culture & Society at Rutgers University in New Jersey.
 The presentation of One’s Trilogy sparked inquiry into possible interdisciplinary research initiatives between theatrical dance and the social sciences.
 Our aim to continue fostering these kinds of relationships with enthusiastic institutions has always been essential to the project’s objective and sustainability.

-Strange Love: EPISODES is a visual, audio, sensory, theatrical performance that episodically explores the underlying architectures of courtship, intimacy and love.
-Inspired by the music of John Coltrane, Miles Davis and classic film noir, artistic director Nathan Trice gathers eight dancer/singers and a jazz trio to merge vocal renditions of Coltrane’s & Davis’ horn solos with theatrical dance, movement monologues and a montage of ambient cinematic projections.
-The mixed media morphs into a unique expressive language that performers use to episodically peal back the layers of their complex perspectives on courtship, intimacy and love.
-Thematically Strange Love: EPISODES is stimulated by director Anne Bogart’s seven essays on art and theater, “Stereotype, Resistance, Terror, Eroticism, Violence, Memory and Embarrassment“.
-Trice designates a number of these themes to each episode as a means to germinate and explore the multifaceted worlds of courtship, intimacy and love.
-Within those worlds the eight dancer/singers make use of vocal riffs, cryptic text and physical dramatic movement to create a series of scenes that give insight into each other’s relationship and their personal dispositions.
+Strange Love: EPISODES 2012, is a visual, audio, sensory, theatrical performance that episodically explores the underlying architectures of courtship, intimacy and love.
+Inspired by themes in the books of Bell Hooks “all about Love” and Esther Perels “Matting In Captivity”.
+The project incorporates the music of John Coltrane, Miles Davis and Keith Jarrett.
+The projects first creative residency Artistic Director Trice gathered eight dancer/singers and a jazz trio to merge vocal renditions of Coltrane’s & Davis’ horn solos with theatrical dance, movement monologues and a montage of ambient cinematic projections.
+The monthly multi-media work morphs into a unique expressive language that performers use to episodically peal back the layers of their complex perspectives on courtship, intimacy and love.
+The way in-which Strange Love: EPISODES is crafted is inspired by director Anne Bogart’s seven essays on art and theater, “Stereotype, Resistance, Terror, Eroticism, Violence, Memory and Embarrassment“.
+Trice designates a number of these themes to each episode as a means to germinate a multifaceted world of courtship, intimacy and love.
+Within those worlds the dancer/singers make use of vocal riffs, cryptic text and physical dramatic movement to create a series of scenes that give insight into the internal impulses that create the external appearances each other’s relationship dispositions.
 In December 2012, Nathan and his company of multi-talented artist completed a six-month residency at FreeCandy, an intimate sixty-seat warehouse art/performance space located in the Clinton-Hill/Bedford-Stuyvesant area of Brooklyn, NY.
 FreeCandy’s graffitied walls, neon painted antique & contemporary furniture and fixtures, and candled decorated bar with concocted drinks became the perfect setting for Strange Love: EPISODES.
 The uniqueness of both space and content of the piece created an intimate, urban, gritty mood where the audience and performers proximity produced a two-way voyeuristic exchange between one another resulting in a visual, audio, sensory, theatrical experience for everyone.